nothingmn/WLEDAnimated/readme.md

 A simple API to provide more features on top of WLEDs APIs themselves.

-A useful tool to self host via docker, or the executable (windows, linux mac).
+A useful tool to self host via docker, or the executable (windows, linux or mac).

 ## Core Features: